Genomicsplc/variantkey/README.md

     String containing a sequence of [nucleotide letters](https://en.wikipedia.org/wiki/Nucleic_acid_notation).

-## Binary file format for VariantKey-rsID index
+## Binary file format for lookup tables

-The functions provided here allows fast search for rsID and VariantKey values from binary files made of adjacent constant-length binary blocks sorted in ascending order.

-The input binary files can be generated from a normalized VCF file using the `resources/tools/vkhexbin.sh`.
+The input binary lookup-table files can be generated from a normalized VCF file using the `resources/tools/vkhexbin.sh`.
 The VCF file can be normalized using the `resources/tools/vcfnorm.sh` script.
+The `vkhexbin.sh` requires [bcftools](https://github.com/samtools/bcftools) compiled with the plugins in `resources/bcftools/plugins` folder.

+* **`rsvk.bin`**
+Lookup table to retrieve VariantKey from rsID.
-The `rsvk.bin` file contains adjacent 12 bytes (96 bit) binary blocks with the following structure:
+The file contains adjacent 12 bytes (96 bit) binary blocks with the following structure:

 ```
     00 01 02 03 04 05 06 07 08 09 10 11